 Conclusion

 Understanding both positive and negative slippage can be tricky.
-If you think that you are facing losses because of slippage, it is always better to turn to an expert.
+If you think you are facing losses because of slippage, it is always better to turn to an expert.
 Just be careful while hiring a broker.